 With more than two decades of experience, Rob has driven multi-million-dollar revenue growth for market leading companies in Oncology, Wound Care, Pressure Injury Prevention, and Infection Control.
 As President, US at Molnlycke Health Care, Rob differentiated their product solutions with clinical and health economics outcomes data.

-Since 2014, Rob has been on the board of debra of America and currently serves as the Chief Development Officer (CDO) and Chief Operating Officer (COO).
-Debra of America is dedicated to improving the quality life of all people living with Epidermolysis Bullosa (EB) by providing free programs and services and funding innovative research.
+Since 2014, Rob has been on the board of Debra of America and currently serves as the Chief Development Officer (CDO) and Chief Operating Officer (COO).
+Debra of America is dedicated to improving the quality of life of all people living with Epidermolysis Bullosa (EB) by providing free programs and services and funding innovative research.

-Rob holds an Executive MBA in Leadership from the University of Georgia, Terry College of Business, a BS in Marketing Management from Valparaiso University, and a Certificate in Leadership from the University of Virginia Darden School of Business.
+Rob received an Executive MBA in Leadership from the University of Georgia, Terry College of Business, a BS in Marketing Management from Valparaiso University, and a Certificate in Leadership from the University of Virginia Darden School of Business.